 Q. When should I interview?
 I was thinking of waiting until the end of January so that a program will remember me better.

-A. We recommend interviewing as soon as you can after the dean’s letters are out (early to mid-October).
+A. We recommend interviewing as soon as you can after the dean’s letters are out (October 1).
 It is fine to interview before that, but sometimes dean’s letters raise issues that need to be resolved, which is easier to do in person.
 Also as the interview season wears on, both interviewers and interviewees become weary.
 We see many more cancellations toward the end of January as people simply become tired of interviewing.
 You don’t want fatigue to be the deciding factor.
 Most US grads will need to interview in at least 6-8 places to find the spot that fits them best.